 Four major customers reduced spending on Australian exports in 2022.
 These were Singapore (down -45.8% from 2021), Hong Kong (down -22.8%), Thailand (down -10.5%) and mainland China (down -10.1%).

 As defined by Investopedia, a country whose total value of all imported goods is higher than its value of all exports is said to have a negative trade balance or deficit.

-In 2015, Australia incurred the highest trade deficits with the following countries:
+Australia incurred the highest trade deficits with the following countries.